BinayRajThapa/GPA-Calculator/README.md

 # GPA-Calculator
-This project is done under C programming Language
+This project is done under the C Programming Language Author - Bianya Raj Thapa